IT-imataka/tic-tac-toe-realtime/README.md

 ## 💡 Key Innovations and Challenges

-- For real-time multiplayer gameplay, I implemented WebSockets to ensure marks are communicated instantly upon placement.
+- **Real-time Communication**: Since this was a real-time multiplayer game, I wanted to transmit marker placement instantly, so I used WebSockets.

-- By using React-based Next.js for the frontend, I stored grid state as a shared state, aiming for a loosely coupled architecture between client and server.
+- **Architecture**: By using React-based Next.js for the frontend, I aimed for a loosely coupled structure between client and server by storing the grid state as State.

-- Since this was my first portfolio project encompassing the backend, I struggled with configurations like CORS and build settings.
+- **Deployment**: Since this was my first portfolio project including the backend, I struggled with settings like CORS and build configuration.

-- As an original feature, I implemented a mechanic where marks disappear once a certain number is reached.
-Managing this state proved challenging, and I battled with Gemini to get it right.
+- As an additional original feature, I implemented a mechanic where marks disappear once a certain number is reached.
+Managing this state proved challenging, and I battled with Gemini.

 <div align="right"><a href ="#jp">Back to top👆</a></div>